adhearsion/blather/README.md

 ### Handler Guards

+Guards are a concept borrowed from Erlang.
+They help to better compartmentalize handlers.

+There are a number of guard types and one bit of special syntax.
 Guards act like AND statements.
 Each condition must be met if the handler is to be used.

 ```ruby